Gyula Károlyi

-Gyula Count Károlyi de Nagykároly in English: Julius Károlyi (7 May 1871 – 23 April 1947) was a conservative Hungarian politician who served as Prime Minister of Hungary from 1931 to 1932.
+Count Gyula Károlyi de Nagykároly in English: Julius Károlyi (7 May 1871 – 23 April 1947) was a conservative Hungarian politician who served as Prime Minister of Hungary from 1931 to 1932.
 He had previously been prime minister of the counter-revolutionary government in Szeged for several months in 1919.
 As prime minister, he generally tried to continue the moderate conservative policies of his predecessor, István Bethlen, although with less success.